Mstand884/homework1/index.md

 # Getting Started with Terraform

+In this tutorial, you'll learn how to:
+* Install Terraform
+* Create and destroy your first Terraform resources

+## Prerequisites

+Example:
+Vault version 1.2.0 or later
+Kubernetes comand-line interface (CLI)
+Minikube

+## Step 1: Install Teraform

+Short description of this step.
+If applicable, demonstrate the steps using CLI, API, and UI.

 Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).

 To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.